Edge (wrestler): Professional wrestling style and persona

 Edge utilizes the spear as his finisher.
 WWE announcer Michael Cole praised the psychology Edge included in the move, since "he knew that the longer he made the audience wait, the better it was going to be".
-He has also performed other finishers including a lifting DDT called the Edgecution, and an inverted sharpshooter submission hold called the Edgecator.
+He has also performed other finishers including a lifting DDT called the Edgecution in WWE or the Impaler in AEW, and an inverted sharpshooter submission hold called the Edgecator.